 Effects of long-term hydrocodone abuse

-Mental health disorders such as depression and anxiety can be treated through therapy and a combination of medication, such as antidepressants, if necessary.
+Mental health disorders such as depression and anxiety can be treated through therapy and a combination of medications, such as antidepressants, if necessary.
 The damage caused to the liver and kidneys is less simple to treat and can often result in permanent damage.

 There is also the risk of hydrocodone overdose if someone abuses the drug in large quantities or by combining it with other drugs.
 When someone overdoses on hydrocodone their heart and breathing rate slow rapidly, which can lead to breathing stopping entirely, causing hypoxia (the brain being starved of oxygen).